-- 1. Pick a career path from one of the occupational clusters while in high school. - 2.
+- 1. Pick a career path from one of the high school endorsements while in high school. - 2.
 Enroll and succeed in high school courses that are articulated for Grayson College credit.

 Criteria for the award of articulated credit through a high school Articulated Credit program: